lightningWhite/WeatherAndEMFSensingStation/readme.md

 ## Running the Weather Station

-The `startAll.sh` script will start a tmux session and call the `startWeatherStation.sh` script.
-This script will source the python virtual environment and start the weather station.
-It will then detach the tmux session.
+The `startAll.sh` script will start a tmux session and call the `initializeWeatherStation.sh` script.
+This script will source the python virtual environment.
+It will then start the weather station and detach the tmux session.
 This makes it so the ssh session can time out or be terminated and the weather station process will remain running.
 Using tmux also allows the user to attach to the session at any time and view the real-time output of the program.